PROBABLE, LIKELY, TRUE

 1.3 The probable-believable as an instrument of manipulation

-In other arenas, the struggle is much more indecisive.
-The construction of a possible world where plausible events take place is a matter of fictional coherence.
-The worlds of conspiracy and manipulation are worlds of this kind.
-The possible is thus considered as a generator of an « alternative reality » as real and more convincing because much more exciting than the other, for some.
+The construction of a possible world in which plausible events take place is a matter of fictional coherence.
+The worlds of conspiracy and manipulation are such worlds.
+The possible is thus seen as a generator of an « alternative reality » that is more real and convincing, because it is much more exciting than the « real reality », for some.
+The struggle between these two realities can remain undecided, at least for a while.

-2. Truth and the predicate “— is true
+2. Truth and the predicate “— is true”

-For Tarski, the concept of truth can be strictly defined in formal language only; “with respect to [colloquial language] not only does the definition of truth seem to be impossible, but even the consistent use of this concept in conformity with the laws of logic” [1935], p.
+With respect to [colloquial language] not only does the definition of truth seems impossible, but even the consistent use of this concept in conformity with the laws of logic.
+[1935], p.
 153).

 3. The Platonic dramatization:

-essential truth against manipulative social persuasion
+essential truth vs. manipulative social persuasion

-In Plato’s Phaedrus, Socrates defines rhetoric as “a way of directing the soul”:
+In Plato’s Phaedrus, Socrates defines rhetoric as “a way of guiding the soul”:

 Socrates: Well, then, isn’t the rhetorical art, taken as a whole, a way of directing the soul by means of speech, not only in the law courts and on other public occasions, but also in private?
 Isn’t it one and the same art whether its subject is great or small, and no more to be held in esteem — if it is followed correctly — when its questions are serious or when they are trivial?
 Or what have you heard about all this?
 (Plato, Phaedrus, 261a; CW p.
 537)